mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 * ``a = self.create(lc.GetResponse, m, worker_address)``

 An instance of :func:`worker` is created during startup and its address saved as ``worker_address``.
-Rather than sending the requests directly to that address there is now a :meth:`~.Point.create`.
+Rather than sending the requests directly to that address there is now a :meth:`~.Point.create`, passing ``GetResponse`` as a parameter.
 This special library facility forwards the given message to the specified address and waits for a response.
 This somewhat convoluted approach allows for continued use of the callback mechanism.
 Without the presence of :class:`~.GetResponse` the worker would send the response directly to the server and there would be no :class:`~.Returned` message to drive the callback machinery.

 .. note::

 	Developers familar with event-driven software will recognise the role that :class:`~.GetResponse` plays in this scenario.
-It is the equivalent of an entry in a `pending request table`.
-Within the layer cake framework there is no need to allocate ids, match responses with requests and update the table.
+It is the equivalent of an entry in a *pending request table*.
+Within the **layer-cake** framework there is no need to allocate ids, match responses with requests and update the table.
 This happens as a natural by-product of delegating to an independent, asynchronous object.